-The mission of the SCFHOF is to honor South Carolina football legends, support player career transitions, improve player safety and promote the game of football and South Carolina.
+The mission of the SCFHOF is to honor South Carolina football legends, support career transitions and the positive development of our community.

 Any person who played, coached, wrote about or otherwise supported football at the highest of levels and either (i) did so in South Carolina, or (ii) did so elsewhere, but is a native of South Carolina, is eligible for consideration.
 The SCFHOF Board of Directors have the right to determine eligibility and those being honored in a given year.

 Football is the most popular sport in the nation and South Carolina is among the leaders in providing NFL talent.
 However, the game is in trouble, but we believe it is worth saving, and a great platform for community betterment.
 The South Carolina Football Hall of Fame (SCFHOF) is a member-supported, non-profit organization dedicated to football and using the sport as a platform to positively develop our community.
 We rely on our corporate memberships, individual memberships, donors and volunteers to achieve our mission.
 Our Executive Team draws from the tremendous knowledge and experience of our Board of Advisors and Directors.